onap/policy-parent/docs/clamp/acm/api-protocol/acm-participant-protocol.rst

 ==================

 The protocol supports the dialogues described below.
+Any participant could have more than one replica.
+All replicas of a specific participant, have same participant ID.
+All replica data are synchronized by ACM-runtime through a sync message.
+This message will be triggered at any change in composition and instance.

 Participant Registration and De-Registration
 --------------------------------------------

 Participant Registration is performed by a Participant when it starts up.
-It registers its ID and the ACM Element Types it supports with the ACM runtime.
+It registers its replica ID, participant ID and the ACM Element Types it supports with the ACM runtime.
-In a scenario where Participant has been restarted, ACM runtime have to provide all Primed ACM Definition and Deployed ACM instances of the Participant sending a Restart message.
+In a scenario where a replica of a Participant has been restarted, ACM runtime have to provide all Primed ACM Definition and Deployed ACM instances of the Replica sending a Sync message.

 .. image:: ../images/system-dialogues/RegisterParticipant.png

 Participant Deregistration is performed by a Participant when it shuts down.
-It deregisters its ID and type with the ACM runtime.
+It deregisters its replica ID with the ACM runtime.

 .. image:: ../images/system-dialogues/DeregisterParticipant.png